 The problem with Japan's declining birthrate is that it, coupled with the concurrent population ageing, leads to a marked decrease in the working population, thus causing a decline in Japan's economic vitality.
 The main causes of the declining birthrate are various, including economic insecurity due to the spread of irregular employment, women's higher academic background and increased participation in the workforce, and later marriage among the marriageable age generation.
 Due to these recent changes in entire social structure, an increasing number of mothers are becoming more anxious about childcare even after giving birth.
 Cases of postpartum depression and single-parent families living in economic poverty are not rare.
-In relation to the economic poverty, the National Health and Nutrition Survey which was conducted in November 2018 by the government showed that the proportion of people with less than 20 teeth was significantly higher for both men and women with household incomes of "less than 2 million yen" and "2 million - 6 million yen," compared with household incomes of "6 million yen or more."
+In relation to the government showed that the proportion of people with less than 20 teeth was significantly higher for both men and women with household incomes of "less than 2 million yen" and "2 million - 6 million yen," compared with household incomes of "6 million yen or more."
 The survey results indicate that there are differences in lifestyle and dietary habits depending on income, leading to oral health disparities.